elastic/kibana/rfcs/text/0011_global_search.md

   types are different on the client and server.
   - The `find` start API signature got a `KibanaRequest` for `server`, when this parameter is not present for `public`.
 - The `find` API returns a observable of `NavigableGlobalSearchResult` instead of plain `GlobalSearchResult`.
-This type is here to enhance results with a `navigateTo` method to let `core` handle the navigation logic, which is non-trivial.
+This type is here to enhance results with a `navigate` method to let `core` handle the navigation logic, which is non-trivial.
 See the [Redirecting to a result](#redirecting-to-a-result) section for more info.

 #### http API

-An HTTP API will be exposed on `/api/core/global_search/find` to allow the client-side `GlobalSearchService` to fetch results from the server-side result providers.
+An internal HTTP API will be exposed on `/internal/core/global_search/find` to allow the client-side `GlobalSearchService` to fetch results from the server-side result providers.

 It should be very close to: